Nick Pratto Player Props: Royals vs. Angels

 Nick Pratto At The Plate

-- Pratto has driven in a run in 11 games this season (25.6%), including five games with more than one RBI (11.6%).
-He has also driven in three or more of his team's runs in two contests.
+- Pratto has picked up an RBI in 25.0% of his games this year, with more than one RBI in 11.4% of his games.
+He has also plated three or more runs in two contests.

-- He has scored in 16 of 43 games this season, and more than once 4 times.
+- He has scored a run in 16 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.